andybbruno/ParallelAndDistributedSystems/README.md

 # Parallel And Distributed Systems: Paradigms And Models

-Project and exercises of [Parallel And Distributed Systems: Paradigms And Models](http://calvados.di.unipi.it/paragroup/danelutto/)
+Project and exercises of Parallel And Distributed Systems: Paradigms And Models held by [Prof. Danelutto](http://calvados.di.unipi.it/paragroup/danelutto/)